felikemath/research_projects/project4.md

 ##### _1.3 Implementation of building, training and saving the models_
-<p>The neuron networks and all supporting functions were implemented using Keras in the Tensorflow framework. </p>
+<p>The neural networks and all supporting functions were implemented using Keras in the Tensorflow framework. </p>

 <p>Four functions, build_basic_model(…), build_intermediate_model1(…), build_intermediate_model2(…) and build_advanced_model(…) were defined to build the 4 models, respectively</p>